 Beginnings of sexual performance anxiety.

-Its Monday morning, and you are in work.
+It’s Monday morning, and you are at work.
 If you knew you were meeting your girlfriend on Friday, or a weekend away with your wife, your thoughts in work may be taken up with sex.